JorgeFi18/playing-with-javascript-arrays/README.md

 ### Array

 > Arrays are objects similar to a list whose prototype provides methods for performing routing and mutating operations.
 Both the length and type of elements in an array are variable.
-Because the length of an array can change at any time, and data can be stored in noncontiguous locations, there is no guarantee that JavaScript arrays are dense; this depends on how the programr chooses to use them.
+Because the length of an array can change at any time, and data can be stored in noncontiguous locations, there is no guarantee that JavaScript arrays are dense; this depends on how the programer chooses to use them.

 ### Jest